ikki407/stacking/README.md

 ## Details of scripts

-* base.py:
+- base.py:
-Base models for stacking are defined here (using sklearn.base.BaseEstimator).
+  - Base models for stacking are defined here (using sklearn.base.BaseEstimator).
-Some models are defined here. e.g., XGBoost, Keras, Vowpal Wabbit.
+  - Some models are defined here. e.g., XGBoost, Keras, Vowpal Wabbit.
-These models are wrapped as scikit-learn like (using sklearn.base.ClassifierMixin, sklearn.base.RegressorMixin).
+  - These models are wrapped as scikit-learn like (using sklearn.base.ClassifierMixin, sklearn.base.RegressorMixin).
-That is, model class has some methods, fit() and predict_proba().
+  - That is, model class has some methods, fit(), predict_proba(), and predict().

 New user-defined models can be added here.